 6. Clearly documents criteria 1 through 5 in a final RCA report so others can easily follow the logic of the analysis

-RealityCharting has come up with a simple, free tool that can be used to help with a 5 Why investigation.
-RC Simplified, the free to download version can be utilized on smaller issues as it allows the user to build a cause and effect chart that is no greater than 4 causes high and 5 causes deep.
-This means the user of a 5 Whys approach can create a Realitychart using the same thought process adopted in the Apollo Root Cause Analysis™ methodology.
+Cordant™ Asset Defect Elimination tool is designed to suit any size problem and RCA methodology and can be used to help with a 5 Why investigation.
+This means the user of a 5 Whys approach can create a cause and effect chart using the same thought process adopted in the Cordant™ Root Cause Analysis method.
 It also demonstrates a non-linear output to what was originally considered a linear type problem.

 So when looking for problem solving tools or root cause methodologies, be willing to “think outside the box” and utilize a number of resources depending on the complexity of the problem and the significance of the incident.
 We believe that the 5 Why’s approach definitely has a time and place to be utilized.
 However, if the problem is more complex, don’t limit yourself to a 5 Why approach as you will likely not be satisfied with the solutions generated.